yourlabs/django-autocomplete-light/docs/tutorial.rst

 By default, the selections in Select2ListView can map directly to a list, resulting in the same text and value for each option.

-To define your own values for each selection, provide a list-of-lists or list-of-tuples for the Select2ListView choice_list, and use Select2ListView instead of Select2ListView.
+To define your own values for each selection, provide a list-of-lists or list-of-tuples for the Select2ListView choice_list.
 For example:

 .. code-block:: python